pramnora/nano/README.md

 ## Introduction

-Nano, is a fairly simple and easy to use text editor;
+Nano, is a fairly straight forwards, simple and easy to use text editor;
 especially, when compared to using far more 'complex' text editors such as: Vim/Emacs/-etc.

 However, like many editors...it does have a number of 'hidden' features